PaPa31/hm/docs/vs-code/snippets/anchor-from-clipboard.md

 id: anchor-from-clipboard
 title: Anchor From Clipboard
 date: 2021-02-22 14:34:39
-description: Make anchor from clipboard with regex
+description: Make anchor from `clipboard` with regex
 ---

 This snippet is universal.
-It's useful with `markdown` files, `javascript` and `html` files, so we'll make a global snippet.
+It’s useful with `markdown` files, `javascript` and `html` files, so we’ll make a global snippet.

 ## Global Snippets

 Find your global snippet file in `File > Preferences > User Snippets` and open it.
-If this file doesn't exist, create it using the `New Global Snippets file...` parameter.
+If this file doesn’t exist, create it using the `New Global Snippets file...` parameter.
 Type a file name such as `global` and press `Enter`.
 In this case the filename should be `global.code-snippets`.

 Full path to this file in Linux `/home/papa/.config/Code/User/snippets/global.code-snippets`.